gustavomoers/OptimalEmission-SUMO-ReinforcementLearning/README.md

 # OptimalEmission-SUMO-ReinforcementLearning
- Reinforcement Learnig agente that sets the speed limit aiming to reduce the total emission on the network.
+ Reinforcement Learnig agent that sets the speed limit aiming to reduce the total emission on the network.